 Royal Schiphol Group's Supervisory Board is tasked with monitoring the management of Schiphol Group and its general affairs.
 It also advises the Management Board.
 The Supervisory Board consists of at least five and at most eight members and meets at least four times a year.

 The Supervisory Board has four permanent committees: the Audit Committee, the Selection & Appointments Committee, the Remuneration Committee and the Public Affairs & Corporate Responsibility Committee.
 The committees meet independently and carry out preparatory work in a number of subareas for the Supervisory Board as a whole.

 Corporate Governance Code

-In 2004, Schiphol Group began applying the principles and best practice provisions, wherever possible and/or appropriate, of the Corporate Governance Code drawn up by the Tabaksblat Committee.
-Schiphol Group has implemented these provisions in its Articles of Association and various internal regulations.
+In 2004, Royal Schiphol Group began applying the principles and best practice provisions of the Corporate Governance Code - drawn up by the Tabaksblat Committee - wherever possible and/or appropriate.
+Royal Schiphol Group has implemented these provisions in itsarticles of association and various internal regulations.